For warm days, your running clothes should help wick away moisture, keep you cool and protect you from the sun’s rays. Key features to shop for:

 Chafe-free seams: Look for flat or welded seams placed away from areas that could impede your stride or natural running motion.

 Sun protection: Items with UPF ratings provide tested protection from the sun’s UVA and UVB rays.
 The higher the number, the better the protection.
-See the REI Expert Advice article, Sun Protection Clothing: How to Choose, for details.
+See the REI Expert Advice article, Sun Protection Clothing Basics, for details.